|

 atrocities were committed by soldiers and sailors of every

 nationality that participated in the Pacific War.
-However, there is
+However, there

-also no denying that, with possibly one exception, atrocities committed
+also no denying that atrocities committed by

 the Japanese were frequent and

-systematic, displaying a pattern of criminality that was condoned at
+systematic, displaying a pattern of criminality that was condoned

 the highest levels.